lshtm-genomics/omics-course/docs/connecting-github.md

 If you need a graphical interface, you can use TigerVNC to connect to the Codespace.
 Open TigerVNC and enter the following address: `localhost:5901`.
 Once you've entered the password, you should see the full desktop environment of your Codespace.

+!!! danger "Important"
-!
-Note: When you are finished working, make sure to stop the Codespace to using up your free hours.
+    When you are finished working, make sure to stop the Codespace to using up your free hours.
+You can do this by opening up the command palette (`Cmd+Shift+P` or `Ctrl+Shift+P`) and typing `Codespaces: Stop Codespace`.

 That's it!
 You're now connected to your GitHub Codespace and ready to start coding.
 If you have any questions or need help, feel free to ask in the chat.